vidaud/seta/seta-doc/docs/seta-api/seta_api_v1.md

 # SETA-API

-The SeTA API provides the functions and procedures to access data from a developer point of view.
+The SeTA API exposes the data and functionality in a consistent JSON format.
+It has various methods that can be performed on them over HTTP, like GET, POST, PUT, and DELETE.
+Where POST is used to create resources, and PUT to update resources.

+The main categories are:
+- suggestions
+- corpus
+- similar
+- ontology
+- embeddings

 Here below all the functions available.

 ## seta-api-suggestions